 Prior to payment, departments must approve all invoices that are $250 or greater.
 This approval is made by receiving the item/order in Workday.

 All invoices under $250 which match the items identified on the purchase order and do not require departmental approval will be paid without departmental approval.

 All invoices with the purchase order noted thereon, must be forwarded directly to Accounts Payable by the vendor.
 Non-compliance with this policy may result in a delay in the payment of invoices which may adversely affect vendor relations.

 Payment is made according to the terms of the vendor.
-Invoices processed against a purchase order that does not have enough funds available will be held until the department increases the available funds on the purchase order in Billiken Buy.
+Invoices processed against a purchase order that does not have enough funds available will be held until the department increases the available funds on the purchase order in Workday.

-Use of the University's purchasing system for personal purchases is prohibited.
+Use of the University's purchasing system, University contracts, or University reward programs for personal purchases is prohibited.

 Frequently Asked Questions

-Primarily to maximize cost savings and ensure budgetary control on each purchase.
-New vendors must always be reviewed by Purchasing first prior to the department placing an order to determine vendor legitimacy and whether the vendor adds redundancy in the system.
+Primarily to maximize cost-savings and ensure budgetary control on each purchase.
+Purchasing must review new vendors first prior to the department placing an order to determine vendor legitimacy and whether the vendor adds redundancy in the system.

-In addition, Financial Services needs to determine whether there is proper funding for the transaction prior to the purchase.
+In addition, Financial Services must determine whether there is proper funding for the transaction prior to the purchase.

 There are several methods used to communicate information: